dantman/elite-vr-cockpit/GETTING-STARTED.md

 ## 3. Running

 Startup `Elite VR Cockpit.exe` and start Elite Dangerous.
-For now you will still need a keyboard or gamepad to navigate the menu.
-I recommend starting up the training missions to start configuring bindings instead of jumping straight into the game.
+I recommend starting up the training missions to start configuring bindings and setting up buttons instead of jumping straight into the game.
+You can quickly switch between the Ship, Fighter, and SRVs by choosing different training missions which will let you setup buttons in the positions you want relative to the cockpit, without worrying about loosing your ship while working on that.

 If your seated position isn't in the right spot, hold down the application menu buttons on both of your controllers for a few seconds and the seated position will be reset.